 This is the oddball of the South Dakota Lottery fleet.

-Lotto America exists as the reincarnation of Hot Lotto, a game that failed in spectacular (fraudulent) fashion in 2017.
+Lotto America is the reincarnation of Hot Lotto, a game that failed in spectacular (fraudulent) fashion in 2017.
 It’s a growing game with few big-name state members.

-Lotto America a multi-state lottery drawing game that’s played in 13 US states.
+Lotto America is a multi-state lottery drawing game that’s played in 13 US states.